agektmr/ProjectTabManager/HELP.md

 Of course, [reporting bugs and feature requests](https://chrome.google.com/webstore/detail/project-tab-manager/iapdnheekciiecjijobcglkcgeckpoia/details) are much appreciated!

-If you are a developer and thinking about contributing, head to [the github page](https://github.com/agektmr/ProjectTabManager).
+If you are a developer and thinking about contribution, head to [the github page](https://github.com/agektmr/ProjectTabManager).

 ----